TRUSTEES AND OFFICERS

 Jess Duckenfield - Admin & Communications Officer

-Jess has a BSc (Hons) in Wildlife Management and Conservation from the University of East Anglia and is currently working towards an MSc in Biodiversity, Wildlife and Ecosystem Health.
+Jess has a BSc (Hons) in Wildlife Management and Conservation from the University of East Anglia and an MSc in Biodiversity, Wildlife and Ecosystem Health from the University of Edinburgh.
+Jess has over 10 years experience in administration, business support and improvement.
 She lives on the Essex-Suffolk border in 'Constable Country' and enjoys photographing wildlife in the local area.
 Jess joined ESRT for the opportunity to help protect and improve our rivers for both people and wildlife.